-As the Netflix hit Sex Education comes back for series two, we follow Otis, Eric, Maeve, and their motley crew of friends and family as they navigate through the tricky topic mentioned in the show's title - 'sex education'.
+Series 2 of the Netflix hit comedy-drama Sex Education, follows Otis, Eric, Maeve, and their motley crew of friends and family as they navigate through the tricky topic mentioned in the show's title - 'sex education'.
 And while they may not find any easy answers, they do find some epic locations, mostly based around the beautiful borderlands between Wales and England.
 We also asked the cast about filming in Wales!

 Read on for our guide to some of the most stunning places you'll see on the show.

 Many of the locations used in Sex Education were filmed around the River Wye, in the heart of the stunningly beautiful Wye Valley Area of Outstanding Natural Beauty.
 The Wye Valley is widely thought of as the birthplace of modern tourism, after an event that took place in 1770.
 William Gilpin took a boat tour down the River Wye which moved him so deeply he then wrote the first tourist guide to be published in Britain, Observations on the River Wye and Several Parts of South Wales’.

 As Gilpin says, "If you have never navigated the Wye, you have seen nothing".